sudarshanmhasrup/exploring-the-world-of-kotlin/readme.md

    of variables.
 5) Data types: This topic covers the use of all basic data types offered by Kotlin: `String`, `Integer`, `Double`, `Boolean`, `Char`.
+6) String templates and template expressions: This topic covers how we can insert values of variables in a string in a concise way.
-6) Function in Kotlin: This topic covers the following key concepts: `Function in Kotlin`, `Function with Parameters`, `Parameters vs. Arguments`, `Function with return type`, `Unit return type`.
+7) Function in Kotlin: This topic covers the following key concepts: `Function in Kotlin`, `Function with Parameters`, `Parameters vs. Arguments`, `Function with return type`, `Unit return type`.
-7) Block body vs. expression body: This topic covers how we can omit body of function if it only contains return expression.
+8) Block body vs. expression body: This topic covers how we can omit the body of a function if it only contains a return expression.
-8) Conditionals in Kotlin: This topic covers how we can use `if-else` and `when` keywords to create conditionals in Kotlin and make decisions according to conditions.
+9) Conditionals in Kotlin: This topic covers how we can use `if-else` and `when` keywords to create conditionals in Kotlin and make decisions according to conditions.
-9) Conditionals as expression in Kotlin: This topic covers how we can use `if-else` and `when` keywords to initialize variables based on conditions.
+10) Conditionals as expressions in Kotlin: This topic covers how we can use `if-else` and `when` keywords to initialize variables based on conditions.